 If a student is absent more than two days during any given quarter this constitutes excessive absenteeism.
 The student is required to make-up those days and/or hours before receiving a clinical grade for the quarter, NO EXCEPTIONS.
-PTO can not be used for make-up time.
 The make-up time will be completed during their break between quarters only, it may not be spread out over the next quarter.
 All make-up time must be completed at a clinical site where the student has already rotated through and the lead tech at that site has agreed to allow them to come in.
 It cannot interfere with another student making up time at a given facility.
 If a student is in the final quarter of the program, the make-up time must occur after graduation.
-All make up time will be set up by the clinical coordinator and a student must adhere to the day, time, and place set.
+All make up time will be set up by the clinical coordinator and a student must adhere to the time and place set.

 If a student is supposed to be making up time prior to the start of next quarter and is unable to do so due to an illness, they must have a doctor's note stating their illness/injury and when they are released to resume clinical activities.
 The release to resume clinical must be submitted before 2:00pm the day prior to returning to clinical.
 Upon a doctor's release, the student will be allowed the same amount of time to make-up any absences over and above the two days allowed.
-Otherwise, ALL make up time must be completed after finals and prior to the start of the next quarter, other than for special circumstances.
+Otherwise, ALL makeup time must be completed after finals and prior to the start of the next quarter, other than for special circumstances.
 (See #12 below).
-The student will receive an Incomplete grade until the makeup time has been completed (see Incomplete Contract Policy).
+The student will receive a grade of an Incomplete until the makeup time has been completed (see Incomplete Contract Policy).